EMIS Health

 EMIS Health, formerly known as Egton Medical Information Systems, supplies electronic patient record systems and software used in primary care, acute care and community pharmacy in the United Kingdom.
 The company is based in Leeds.
 It claims that more than half of GP practices across the UK use EMIS Health software and holds number one or two market positions in its main markets.
-In June 2022 the company was acquired by Bordeaux UK Holdings II Limited, an affiliate of UnitedHealth’s Optum business for a 49% premium on EMIS’s closing share price.
+In June 2022 the company was acquired by Bordeaux UK Holdings II Limited, an affiliate of UnitedHealth's Optum business for a 49% premium on EMIS's closing share price.
+EMIS rebranded to Optum on 17 March 2025; software products, such as 'EMIS Web', retain the EMIS name.

 Competitors

 The other approved GP systems are SystmOne, Microtest Health and Vision.
 In England EMIS and SystmOne have a duopoly.
 The pair were paid £77 million for primary care software in 2018.

 EMIS Group

 EMIS Group, which includes Egton Medical Information Systems Limited, also comprises: